bschwinn/pedalsteelmill/README.md

 3 pedal and 5 lever E9 pedal steel setup.

 ## What it does
+It allows the user to select a major or minor chord by name and see all the positions of that chord up and down the neck.
-It also supports the notion of a chord chart.
-The user can add individual chord positions to the chart to match a chord progression(s).
-The chart can be fully edited and re-ordered - each chord can have it's neck position changed in place even.
+It also supports the notion of a chord chart where the user can add individual chord positions to the chart to make a chord progression.
+The chart can also be fully edited/re-ordered and each chord can have it's neck position changed in place - this allows for you go econmize your lateral movement.

 ## Where it's going
 Hoping to add these features: